Implement T-SQL error handling

 Capture error codes using @@Error

 Most traditional error handling code in SQL Server applications has been created using @@ERROR.
-Structured exception handling was introduced in SQL Server 2005 and provides a strong alternative to using @@ERROR.
+Structured exception handling provides a more powerful alternative to using @@ERROR and is the recommended approach for new T-SQL code.
 It will be discussed in the next lesson.
 A large amount of existing SQL Server error handling code is based on @@ERROR, so it is important to understand how to work with it.

 @@ERROR